Oliver S. Crocco

 cross-tool-statistical-verification

-Confirm a statistical result holds up in a second program, not only the one you ran it in.
+Check whether a statistical result reproduces in a second program, or is an artifact of the one you ran it in.

 Python · R · MIT